Welcome to Canna Help You

 Cannabis Legalization Trends

-Significant changes continue to take place in the policy landscape surrounding cannabis legalization, production, and use in an increasing number of states across the U.S. Thirty-three states and the District of Columbia currently have laws broadly legalizing cannabis in some form.
-Currently Ten states and the District of Columbia have adopted the most expansive laws legalizing cannabis for recreational use.
+Significant changes continue to take place in the policy landscape surrounding cannabis legalization, production, and use in an increasing number of states across the U.S. Thirty states and the District of Columbia currently have laws broadly legalizing cannabis in some form.
+Currently Eight states and the District of Columbia have adopted the most expansive laws legalizing cannabis for recreational use.
 The vast majority allow for limited use of medical cannabis under certain circumstances.
 Some medical cannabis laws are broader than others, with types of medical conditions that allow for treatment varying from state to state.
-Nine additional states (Connecticut, Illinois, Minnesota, New Hampshire, New Jersey, New York, New Mexico, Rhode Island and Vermont) are poised to legalize cannabis use in 2019.
-These dramatic changes are supported by over 62% of Americans who indicated support for cannabis legalization – based on a PEW Research Center survey of U.S. adults conducted in late 2019.
+Eight additional states are poised to legalize cannabis use in 2018.
+These dramatic changes are supported by over 61% of Americans who indicated support for cannabis legalization – based on a PEW Research Center survey of U.S. adults conducted in late 2017.

 Cannabis Health Benefits